-Languages study becomes optional and at Glenwood High School we attract students to the study of both languages as an elective.
-Students continue to build on the communicative skills acquired in Year 7 and 8 in either Indonesian or French.
+Languages study becomes optional and at Glenwood High School we continually attract students to the study of French as an elective.
+Students continue to build on the communicative skills acquired in year 8.
 Language skills will be enhanced, while at the same time intercultural understandings further develop.
 Creative use of language will be encouraged through experiences such as role-play, language competitions, paired activities, communicative games, films, cuisine lessons and interactive computer activities.